jisshub/Frontend-Developer-Technical-Interview/README.md

 - Here, component *Counter* is unmounted from our App.
 Then *useEffect* runs.

-## 10. Ways to center a Div element.
+## 11. Ways to center a Div element

 <!-- time: 40: 16 -->